QubitPi/ollama/README.md

 | LLaVA              | 7B         | 4.5GB | `ollama run llava`               |
 | Granite-3.3         | 8B         | 4.9GB | `ollama run granite3.3`          |

-> [!NOTE]
+!!! note

-> You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.
+    You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.

 ## Customize a model